szwacz/fs-jetpack/README.md

 ###cwd([path])
-Returns Current Working Directory (CWD) path, or creates new CWD context.
+Returns Current Working Directory (CWD) path, or creates new jetpack object with different CWD.

 **parameters:**
-`path` (optional) path for new CWD context.
+`path` (optional) path to become new CWD.
 Could be absolute, or relative.
-If relative path given new CWD will be resolved basing on current CWD context.
+If relative path given new CWD will be resolved basing on current CWD.

 **returns:**
-If `path` not specified, returns CWD path.
+If `path` not specified, returns CWD path of this jetpack object.
 For main instance of fs-jetpack it is always `process.cwd()`.
-If `path` specified, returns new CWD context, which is totally the same thing as jetpack library, but resolves paths according to its inner CWD path, not the global one (`process.cwd()`).
-See code below for more.
+If `path` specified, returns new jetpack object (totally the same thing as main jetpack).
+The new object resolves paths according to its inner CWD, not the global one (`process.cwd()`).

 **examples:**
 ```javascript